evgenii-poliakoff/lightcones/tutorials/README.md

 Here we introduce the two standard forms of the open quantum system model: the star and the chain representations, and how to switch between them

+# operator_spread.ipynb

+In the interacting picture (with respect to the free bath), the coupling operator will spread along the chain during the quench.
+The coefficients of the spread $\alpha_k\left(t\right)$